Álvaro Montoro

 Álvaro Montoro (born 17 April 2007) is an Argentine footballer who plays as an attacking midfielder for Brazilian club Botafogo.

 Early life

 Montoro was born in the Barrio Independencia, Concepción, Tucumán.
+His brother, Francisco, is also a footballer and currently also plays in the academy of Vélez Sarsfield.

 Club career

+Vélez Sarsfield

 Montoro started his career with Concepción Fútbol Club, before moving to Argentina's capital, Buenos Aires, at the age of eight.
 In Buenos Aires, he first played for Liniers, before joining Vélez Sarsfield in 2017.

+Botafogo

+On 3 June 2025, Montoro was announced as Botafogo's new signing, marking his first experience in Brazilian football.
+He scored his first goal for the club on 29 July, in a 2–0 Copa do Brasil win over against Red Bull Bragantino, at the Estádio Nilton Santos.

+In July 2025, Montoro his third goal for Botafogo in a 3–3 draw with Mirassol.

 International career

 Montoro was called up to the Argentina under-17 team in June 2022.

-Botafogo

-On June 3, 2025, he was announced as Botafogo's new signing, marking his first experience in Brazilian football.
-On July 29, 2025, he scored his first goal for Botafogo, who won 2-0 against Red Bull Bragantino in a match valid for the quarterfinals of the Copa do Brasil, at Estádio Nilton Santos.

-In July 2025, after scoring his third goal for Botafogo — in a 3-3 draw with Mirassol —, Montoro was called up by the Argentine national team to compete in the Under-20 World Cup.
-Alvinegro, who initially did not intend to release the midfielder, gave in to the Argentine's request and released him to represent the Argentine national team in the World Cup.